-When MTV viewers head for The Hills later this year, one familiar face won't be amongst the cast.
+When MTV viewers headed for The Hills last year, one familiar face wasn't amongst the cast.

 These days, the closest the teenage reality star turned actress turned shoe designer, cookbook author, store owner and lifestyle mogul gets to the 22-year-old schemer that eagerly signed on to fill the series' bad girl role is watching the oft liquor-fueled histrionics that occur amongst the young staffers that make up her thriving Uncommon James brand and the cast of her E! series Very Cavallari.
 (Well, that and the time she overdid it on the tequila shots during a company trip to Florida.)

-Remarking on a dustup between two employees on the March 17 episode of her show, on which she serves as star and executive producer, she observed to stylist BFF Kelly Henderson, "This is s--t I did when I was 22.
+Remarking on a dustup between two employees on a season 2 episode of her show, on which she serves as star and executive producer, she observed to stylist Kelly Henderson, "This is s--t I did when I was 22.
 You've got to grow the f--k up."

-That's something the 32-year-old has definitively done in the nine years since she walked off an MTV soundstage (the final scene itself a cheeky wink to the is-it-real-or-fake discussions that perpetually circled The Hills).
-It's not just that she's nearly six years into a marriage with former NFL quarterback Jay Cutler or the mom to their three kids, sons Camden, 6, and Jaxon, 4, and daughter Saylor, 3.
+That's something the 33-year-old has definitively done in the decade since she walked off an MTV soundstage (the final scene itself a cheeky wink to the is-it-real-or-fake discussions that perpetually circled The Hills).
+It's not just that she's nearly seven years into a marriage with former NFL quarterback Jay Cutler or the mom to their three kids, sons Camden, 7, and Jaxon, 5, and daughter Saylor, 4.
 It's that she literally can't imagine reliving a single one of her youthful indiscretions.